aws-observability/aws-otel-helm-charts/charts/adot-exporter-for-eks-on-ec2/documentation/metrics_to_cloudwatch_amp.md

 namespaces, they are successfully deployed.

-### Sending metrics to both CloudWatch and AMP
+### Offload metrics to both CloudWatch and Amazon Managed Prometheus(AMP)

-To send metrics and logs to CloudWatch, you need to enable the CloudWatch pipeline.
-You can either update the `values.yaml` to change the values of the following variable `expoerters` and then run the `helm install` command as above.
-Include both `prometheus`, `awscontainerinsights` as receivers, `awsemf`,`awsprometheusremotewrite` exporter to send metrics to both CloudWatch and AMP.
+To send metrics to CloudWatch, you need to enable the CloudWatch pipeline.
+You can either update the `values.yaml` to change the values of the following variable `exporters` and then run the `helm install` command as above.
+Include both `prometheus`, `awscontainerinsightreceiver` as receivers, `awsemf`,`awsprometheusremotewrite` exporter to send metrics to both CloudWatch and AMP.

 ```console
 helm install \